After completing this how-to you will be ready to begin your own design project.

 A summary list of what this How to Guide covers is given below.
 We highly recommend you do these tasks in the order listed.

-1: Test out your tool installation and target kit by importing and running a simple LED blinking (Blinky) project.
+1: Test out your tools with Blinky: test out your installation and target kit by importing and running a simple LED blinking (Blinky) project.
 This task won't cover any details of how to create a new project or write code- we want to make sure the tool flow is working first.
-Link.
+Link

-2: See the power of the Synergy Software Package (SSP) in action.
+2: Before you begin your own design: See the power of the Synergy Software Package (SSP) in action.
 Take an example design that works with one communication interface (a UART) and quickly change it to another interface (USB) simply by changing the configuration.
 No rewriting of code required!
-Link.
+Link

 1: Test out your tools with Blinky